mattcen/2024-11-three-django-apps-in-a-trenchcoat/script.md

    - Email address
    - Phone number
    - Age (years, as an integer)
-   - List of roles within the organisation, including name of scout group(s).
+   - List of roles within the organisation, including name of Scout Group(s).

 [^names]: Yes, I hate that we split up names into given/surnames too.

+We now have a viable system for any event administrator to manage the event details for our organisation.

+## 2.d.
+Limiting data storage needs

-Our goal was not only to store minimal information, but to streamline the sign-up experience by avoiding _requesting_ information that we could get from the existing membership database, but allowing members to override system-provided information if desired.
-This also incentivises members to keep their membership record up to date (something that sometimes falls by the wayside).
+Our goal is to store minimal PII[^PII] and streamline the sign-up experience by avoiding _requesting_ information that we could get from the existing membership database, and still allowing members to override system-provided information if desired.

+[^PII]: Personally Identifiable Information

+We achieved this by only allowing registration using valid member-database authorization credentials, forcing members to update their membership records if there are data inaccuracies or mismatches, and allowing authorized registrants could override the data presented by the membership registration database if they needed to use other contact details for the purpose of the event.

+## 2.e.
+Ease and speed of use

-Brownsea has made it trivial for members to sign up to ScoutHack, and receive a Xero invoice both in the interface, and via email (the system doesn't accept credit card payments currently).
+Brownsea has made it trivial for members to sign up to ScoutHack, and immediately receive a Xero invoice both in the interface and via email (the system doesn't accept credit card payments currently).
+This results in a sign up and receive an invoice process taking, literally, 30 seconds:

+<video controls src="images/Brownsea-rego.mp4" width="720"></video>

-Now we have some members registered, and we've got them sorted into Patrols.
+Now we have members registered to participate, it's time for some program.
-Time for some fun with radios.
+Let's play with some radios!

+FIXME: Wait wait, we don't have them sorted into Patrols; we don't even know what a Patrol *is* at this stage!

-2. CQ, CQ, CQ: RadioActiv8
+# 3. CQ, CQ, CQ: RadioActiv8

-2.a.
+### 3.a.
 Introduce RA8

 As our State Leader of Communication Technologies, Luke wanted to replicate the exciting experience of Amateur Radio Contesting as an activity for Scouts.

+### 3.b.
+Introduce Radio Contesting

 A metaphor of fishing (with a rod, not a mail server), the joy of contesting is found in making contact with another radio station, exchanging callsigns, location, and a custom serial identifier, before searching for another contact - the station with the most contacts wins the contest, so speed and efficiency are rewarded.

+### 3.c.
+Contesting into youth program

-Contests had already proved interesting and exciting to our Youth members, so why not simulate the experience as a next- generation wide game[^WideGame]?
+Contests had already proved interesting and exciting to our Youth members, so why not simulate the experience as a next-generation wide game[^WideGame]?
 In its simplest form, scouts would use two-way radios to receive instructions and relay information while running around a park.

 [^WideGame]:
     wide game (n) (plural wide games): Any of various games played by groups in a large area, such as a field or woodland.

-2.b.
-RadioActiv8 Gameplay
+### 3.d.
+RadioActiv8 concept

+FIXME: Rephrase "grid" and "matrix" etc
 The principle of RadioActiv8[^RA8Name] is quite straightforward: Bases are set out across a neighbourhood park or Scout Camp.
 Each base has a two-way radio, and a sign with the name of the base and an intelligence grid featuring an answer matrix.
-At the start of the game, each patrol[^Patrol] is sent to a base.
-Once they arrive, they radio to HQ, identify their patrol and current location to HQ.
-The HQ station response with a question, which they answer using the intelligence answer matrix.
-Once the an answer is given, HQ provides a new destination.
-The game's end condition (and whether it is competitive) is up to the facilitator's discretion.
-The Proof-of-Concept used a sheet of paper to track the game state[^GameState] of patrols, recorded by Luke while we gave contacts the next base to attend.

 [^RA8Name]:
     Wordplay on the use of two-way radios, the active component of moving between bases, "activate", and "radioactive".
 Abbreviated to RA8

+### 3.e.
+RadioActiv8 gameplay

+At the start of the game, each patrol[^Patrol] is sent to a base.
+Once they arrive, they radio to HQ and identify themselves and current location.
+The HQ station responds with a question which the patrol must answer using the intelligence answer matrix.
+On receipt of an answer HQ provides the patrol a new destination.
+The game's end condition (and whether it is competitive) is up to the facilitator's discretion.
+The proof-of-concept used a sheet of paper to track the game state[^GameState] of patrols, recorded by Luke while we gave contacts the next base to attend.

 [^Patrol]: A group of 4-7 scouts